ericyoungberg/grogger/README.md

 # Grogger
 ### Pass the `console.log` around

-For multiplexing logs over multiple platforms in pub-sub fashion, using nothing more than a `<script>` tag.
+For logging across browsers in pub-sub fashion, using nothing more than a `<script>` tag.

 ## Installation